How to Locate and Identify Underground Utilities

 Northern California Excavation and Drilling Experts

-When choosing an excavating and drilling contractor, why not choose one that will solve your problem rather than create one?
+When choosing an excavating and Bay Area drilling contractor, choose one that is experienced and knows what they are doing.
 Lassiter Excavating, Inc. has made it our life’s work to specialize in deep foundation drilling, trenching, and all kinds of construction and excavating projects.
 We know exactly what needs to be done when it comes to utility safety.
-Contact Lassiter today with whatever kind of excavation project you may need to accomplish, and ask us for a free quote, or just call (925) 449-3112 to have all your questions answered.
+Contact us with whatever kind of excavation project you may need to accomplish, and ask us for a free quote, or just call (925) 449-3112 to have all your questions answered.